Choosing a Form of Business: Options & Factors to Consider

 Prior to 2018, many small businesses formed an S-Corp once their business made a decent annual profit, over $50,000 or sometimes over $100,000.
 This is because an S-Corp reduces the social security and medicare tax paid by the business owner.
 Social security and medicare tax can be as much as 15.3% of business profit for a sole proprietor or LLC business and the opportunity to save 15.3% on a portion of earnings is appealing.

 However, in 2018 the tax law changed.
 Small businesses received a new deduction of up to 20%, significantly reducing income tax for most small businesses.
 This Qualified Business Income (QBI) deduction applies to pass through income from business.
+This means it improved taxes for sole proprietors, LLCs and to a lesser extent, S-Corps.
 It provides more of a benefit to self-employed businesses, because the deduction applies to the entire income earned from the business.
 It provides a smaller benefit to S-Corps, since S-Corp owners must be paid a salary and QBI does not apply to owners salary.

 Pass-through income: when net income of a business "passes through" to the owner this means it is taxed to the owners on their personal income tax return.
 The business does not owe any income tax on these earnings.